ticapix/chrome_ext-gum_videofx/README.md

 - load additional files
 - add video effect on top of the video stream coming from the camera.

+You can get a better idea of what it does by opening the developer console via the F12 key.

 The video effects are done on WebGL with [three.js](http://threejs.org/)

 ## Install